What is LNG?

 Due to the war in Ukraine, "we’re seeing right now a flurry of new announced projects across EU member states,” Simon Dekeyrel, a climate and energy analyst at the European Policy Centre, told Energy Monitor.
 “But a big LNG import terminal takes around five years to build and come online” and require "very substantial investments".

 Germany’s own LNG import terminal

 There are other reasons that could make more autonomy in the gas sector attractive for Germany.
-Shipping companies will likely need LNG as alternatives to the CO2-intensive fuel they use at the moment and the energy ministry says LNG will play a growing role in its efforts to reduce emissions in the freight industry.
-So far, only a few LNG service stations exist accross Europe and only two experimental stations in Germany before energy company Shell opened the first station open to the public in late 2018.
+Shipping companies will likely need LNG as an alternative to the CO2-intensive fuel they use at the moment and LNG could play a growing role in their efforts to reduce emissions in the freight industry.
+If Germany’s harbours want to remain internationally competitive, they will need to supply ships with LNG in the future, German business publication Handelsblatt wrote in 2018.